 - Loan: a monetary loan designed to help students pay for higher education and associated fees.
 A loan does need to be repaid

-Aims to support ongoing study by offering financial support towards living costs for those students experiencing financial hardship, and those who have been affected financially by the loss of income as a result of the Covid-19 pandemic.
+Aims to support ongoing study by offering financial support towards living costs for those students experiencing financial hardship.
 Available to students studying any higher education course.
 The grant is not repayable and offers up to £2,000 support.